joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-01-the-javascript-bridge.md

 ---

 This is part 4 of a 6 part series on building hybrid iOS apps with Turbo.
-Parts 1 through 3 built us an “out of the box” hybrid app with [navigation]({% post_url turbo-ios/2021-02-18-the-turbo-framework %}), [URL routing]({% post_url turbo-ios/2021-02-26-url-routing %}), [forms, and basic authentication]({% post_url turbo-ios/2021-03-19-forms-and-basic-authentication %}).
-This week we will customize our app to make it feel more native.
+Parts 1 through 3 built us an "out of the box" hybrid app with [navigation]({% post_url turbo-ios/2021-02-18-the-turbo-framework %}), [URL routing]({% post_url turbo-ios/2021-02-26-url-routing %}), [forms, and basic authentication]({% post_url turbo-ios/2021-03-19-forms-and-basic-authentication %}).
+This week, we will customize our app to make it feel more native.

 {% include series.html %}

 One of the big trade-offs of hybrid apps is that all interaction (and content) usually lives in the web view.
 This means we can update it without much issue by making changes to our Rails app.
 But what if we want a native navigation bar button?
 Or want to register a notification token with the server?

 Enter the JavaScript bridge, the intersection of client and server.
-With this bridge we can pass messages between the two worlds without waiting for someone to tap a link.
+With this bridge, we can pass messages between the two worlds without waiting for someone to tap a link.

 Like most bridges, this one is a two-way street.
-Let’s first dive in to how the client can post messages to the rendered HTML.
+Let’s first dive into how the client can post messages to the rendered HTML.
 Then we will cross back over by talking to the client.

 ## Client → Server